 Dermatillomania - Statistics

-Much can be learned about Dermatillomania from people who suffer from it.
-During the existence of this website many visitors contributes their answers to polls and surveys.
-This resulted in a further insight into the specifics of this disorder, based on actual facts.
+Much can be learned about Dermatillomania directly people who suffer from it.
+During the existence of this website, many visitors contribute their answers to polls and surveys, resulting in further insight into the prevalence of this disorder, instead of relying on clinical data.

-The following chart describes the relation between the visitors to this website and the picking disorder.
-As you can see, most visitors are affected directly, and some are looking for information because someone they know has this disorder.
+The following chart shows the relation between the visitors to this website and skin picking disorder.
+Most visitors are affected directly, while some are looking for information because someone they know has this disorder.
 Only 3% are ex-sufferers.

 Areas of body affected by picking

-The following data clearly shows that most visitors have Dermatillomania for years.
-It also implies low success rate of treating this disorder.
+The following data shows that most visitors have Dermatillomania for years.
+It also suggests the low success rate of treating this disorder.

-The following chart shows the age distribution of Dermatillomania sufferers.
+The following chart shows the age distribution of dermatillomania sufferers.
 The majority are between age 15 and 50.
-However, the fact that only a small percentage are above 50 might indicate that less senior people are using online resources (as SkinPick.com) compared to younger generation.
+However, the small percentage of respondents over age 50 might indicate that fewer older adults use online resources (as SkinPick.com) compared to the younger generation.

-It is a widely known and accepted fact that the majority of people affected by Dermatillomania are women.
-The following data clearly supports this fact.
+Research indicates the majority of people affected by dermatillomania are women.
+Our data supports this fact.

 Previous attempts to stop picking

 Ending the compulsion to pick for good is not an easy task.
-The main reason being that effective methods of treating Dermatillomania are not widely known and practiced by therapists.
-As an effect, most attempts to stop picking fail.
+The main reason being that effective methods of treating dermatillomania are not widely known and practiced by therapists which means most attempts to stop picking fail.
 However, the majority of people don't even try to stop, possibly due to lack of information and guidance.

 Which treatment methods have you tried?

-For those who do try to stop picking at some point of their lives, the choice of methods vary:
+For those who do try to stop picking at some point in their lives, the choice of methods vary:

-Dermatillomania sufferers are very private about their condition and rarely talk about it with others, due to embarrassment and the inner fear to be rejected.
+Dermatillomania sufferers are very private about their condition and rarely talk about it with others, due to embarrassment and the fear of rejection.